 Erasmus+ and OLS language assessment

-Students doing their Erasmus + studies or training have apossibility to make OLS language assessment online test before the exchange period.
+Students doing their Erasmus + studies or training have the possibility to make OLS online language assessment before the exchange period.
 The invitation will be sent by e-mail.
 The result of the assessment does not affect the selection process.

-After the assessment students have the possibility to follow an online language course for free.
+After the assessment students also have the possibility to follow an online language course for free.

 Travel Arrangements